The European market potential for software development services

 4. What trends offer opportunities on the European market for software development services?

-Demand for software development services is expected to surge when recovery sets in.
+Demand for software development services is expected to surge.
 As lockdowns forced many Europeans to stay home, the pandemic has highlighted the benefits of IT solutions, both for internal business processes and for engaging with clients.
 The ability to stay operational often hinged on the availability of (or capability to roll out) cloud-based solutions.
 Companies have become aware of the possibility that this type of disruption could occur again in the future and of the effects this would have on their business.

 At the same time, hiring additional staff to develop these digital tools is generally not feasible.
-To solve this, businesses are realising that ITO can make them more flexible and resilient in difficult times.
+To solve this, businesses are realising that ITO can make them more flexible and resilient.
 In a survey among British companies not currently using ITO, 37% indicated they would consider outsourcing IT and development as a result of COVID-19.
-As remote working is blurring the distinction between in-house and outsourced teams, this could open new doors for you with buyers that were previously reluctant to offshore.
+With remote working blurring the distinction between in-house and outsourced teams, this could open new doors for you.

 Digital transformation and automation

-This transformation was already a priority for European companies before the COVID-19 crisis.
+Digital transformation refers to the use of new, fast and frequently changing digital technology to solve problems.
+Non-digital or manual processes are digitalised, and existing digital processes are modified and improved.
+This was already a priority for European companies before the COVID-19 pandemic.
 For example, around 30% of British companies had a digital transformation strategy in place, and another 50% were in the process of implementing one.
-Almost all of the remaining 20% were planning to have a strategy within 12 months
+Almost all of the remaining 20% were planning to have a strategy within 12 months.

 As discussed, the pandemic is stimulating the need for new IT solutions that enable companies to continue their operations in these types of situations.
 This is forcing companies to accelerate their transformation.
-According to recent data, digital adoption has made 5 years’ worth of progress in just 8 weeks during the crisis.
+In 2020, digital adoption made 5 years’ worth of progress in just 8 weeks.

 In 2019, the European software market was projected to grow from €97 billion in 2018 to €108 billion in 2021.
 Although the exact effect is not yet clear, the increased need for digital transformation and automation may well boost this growth further than predicted.